pagkly/Zed/Investopedia3/Small businesses and Contractors Need a Certificate of Insurance (COI).md

 ## Details of a Certificate of Insurance

-Certificates of insurance contain separate sections for different types of liability coverage listed as general, auto, umbrella, and [workers' compensation](https://www.investopedia.com/terms/w/workers-compensation.asp).
+Certificates of insurance contain separate sections for different types of liability coverage listed as general, auto, umbrella, and [[workers' compensation]](https://www.investopedia.com/terms/w/workers-compensation.asp).
 “Insured” refers to the policyholder, the person, or company who appears on the certificate as being covered by the insurance.

 In addition to coverage levels, the certificate includes the policyholder's name, mailing address, and describes the operations the insured performs.
 The address of the issuing insurance company is listed, along with contact information for the insurance agent or the insurance agency’s contact person.
 If several insurance companies are involved, all names and contact information are listed.

 When a client requests a COI, they become a certificate holder.
 The client's name and contact information appear in the bottom left-hand corner along with statements showing the insurer's obligation to notify the client of policy cancellations.

-The certificate briefly describes the insured’s [policies](https://www.investopedia.com/articles/personal-finance/102015/how-compare-permanent-life-insurance-policies.asp) and limits provided for each type of coverage.
+The certificate briefly describes the insured’s [[policies]](https://www.investopedia.com/articles/personal-finance/102015/how-compare-permanent-life-insurance-policies.asp) and limits provided for each type of coverage.
 For example, the general liability section summarizes the six limits the policy offers by category and indicates whether coverage applies on a per claim or per occurrence basis.
 Because state laws determine the benefits provided to injured workers, the worker’s compensation coverage will show no limit.
 However, an employer’s liability coverage limits should be listed.